 Flipping through the individual games shows that the leader can change quite dramatically, with different titles responding better to either Intel or AMD.
 Our geometric mean of the entire test suite helps smooth that out to one digestible number, but bear in mind – the faster chip could vary based on the game you play.

 Overall, the two chips are very closely matched in our overall gaming tests, as performance will vary largely based on the type of title you're playing.
 One thing is clear – Intel's chip does not cement it as the clear leader in gaming, which Intel would need to justify the 11900K's price tag.
 When paired with lesser GPUs or when gaming at higher resolutions, the performance deltas between the two chips will shrink to the nearly imperceptible range, but the Ryzen 9 5900X does take the title overall at 1080p, possibly leaving a bit more headroom for future GPU upgrades.

 Core i9-11900K vs Ryzen 9 5900X Application Performance

-We can boil down productivity application performance into two broad categories: single- and multi-threaded.
+We can boil down the Core i9-11900K vs Ryzen 9 5900X performance in productivity applications into two broad categories: single- and multi-threaded.
 The first slide has a geometric mean of performance in several of our single-threaded tests, and the Core i9-11900K takes a 6.7% lead over the Ryzen 9 5900X.